marissashey/writing/index.md

 ![me](IMG_0439.png)

 # m. a. shey
-## writer & programmer
+writer & programmer

-currently at the university of toronto, pursuing a CS major, and statistics and professional writing & communication (pwc) minors.
+currently at the university of toronto pursuing a CS major, and statistics and professional writing & communication (pwc) minors.